gitter-lab/pria_lifechem/README.md

 The IRV models were trained using a customized [fork of DeepChem](https://github.com/Malnammi/deepchem).
 See the separate installation instructions in that repository.

+Note: Random Forest results in the paper were obtained using Python 3.4 and sklearn=0.18.1.
+The random forest code is still compatible with `conda_env.yml`, but the results may differ due to different versions.

 ## dataset

 The high-throughput screening data will be uploaded to PubChem.